why-trv/yet-another-tonestack-calculator/README.md

 - Vitest for a bit of testing.
 - CircuiTikZ for SVG schematics.
 - SymPy for calculation optimization (factor, collect, CSE).

+The project was somewhat haphazardly hacked together to just work, so it sure isn't an example of good software engineering practices.